How does Bayesian Sampling help Membership Inference Attacks?: Conclusion

 \section{Conclusion}

 In this paper, we propose \method \ (\textbf{\abbr}), a scalable and effective method for performing conditional attacks.
-Our approach begins by training a reference model through standard DNNs training.
+Our approach begins by training a reference model through standard DNN training.
 We then apply the Laplace Approximation to estimate the posterior distribution of the model parameters, enabling us to compute the conditional score distribution under the hypothesis that the queried data point is a non-member.
 This allows \abbr \ to perform conditional attacks using only a single reference model while providing a more accurate estimation of the conditional distribution.
-Extensive experiments demonstrate that \abbr \ achieves competitive performance compared to prior state-of-the-art methods. \paragraph{Limitations and future work.} Our method is designed to efficiently audit privacy risks under a limited computational budget.
-However, it may be outperformed when computational resources are abundant enough, as we use only a single reference model trained on a smaller subset of the entire data population.
-For this issue, mixtures of Laplace approximations may be a potential scheme in further work.
+Furthermore, we provide a theoretical analysis demonstrating how Bayesian sampling enhances MIAs through the lens of variance reduction.
+This analysis naturally extends to an enhanced variant, Multi-Reference BMIA (MR-BMIA), which further boosts performance when additional reference models are available.
+Extensive experiments demonstrate that \abbr \ achieves state-of-the-art performance compared to prior methods.